 The easiest and most portable way to secure the iPad in the cockpit is with an iPad kneeboard (Sporty’s sells many of these).
-For more secure and flexible options you can use the Ram Mount or Robust Mounting systems, which offers the option of using a yoke mount, glareshield clamp mount, or a suction cup mount.
+For more secure and flexible options you can use the Ram Mount or Robust Mounting systems, which offer the option of using a yoke mount, glareshield clamp mount, or a suction cup mount.
 MyGoFlight also offers a collection of premium mounts that attach to your yoke or side window.

 Recommended mounting options for:

 All of these mounts are available for iPad, iPad Air, iPad Mini and iPad Pro.
 Shop all mounts here.

 What are my options for securing an iPad in my lap in the cockpit?

 - Simple – iPad Slimline Rotating Kneeboard or My Clip iPad Kneeboard

 - Bi-fold Kneeboard – iPad and iPad Mini Bi-Fold Kneeboard

 - Deluxe – Flight Outfitters iPad and iPad Mini Centerline Kneeboard, or MyGoFlight iPad Folio C Kneeboard

 Most kneeboards are designed for either the iPad Mini or the larger iPad/iPad Air/iPad Pro (9.7″ to 11″).

 I want to use the RAM Cradle – do I have to remove my iPad’s protective cover each time?